c-a-burrell/mailforce_engagements_python/README.md

 ```

 ## Executing
+### Local Execution
 This project is designed to be run as a Lambda function, but can be executed as a standalone script:
 ```commandline
 python3 ./main.py
 ```
+In order to run this locally, you will need to copy over  the secret values from the Function's environmental variables
+into the mapping in `src/local_setup.py` *before* executing the above command.

+### Lambada Payload
 It should be noted that the normal JSON payload of the trigger for this function will be an empty mapping:
 ```json
 {}